What's in store for the Year of the Rat? Hong Kong's most famous fortune teller reveals all

 "If something feels off in someone's home, I rearrange things so they will feel more comfortable."

-Hair stylist-turned-Feng Shui master
+Hair stylist-turned-feng shui master

-So Man-fung Peter, geomancy consultant and globetrotter, says he sometimes checks the Feng Shui at hotel rooms when traveling.
+So Man-fung Peter, geomancy consultant and globetrotter.

 Maggie Hiufu Wong/CNN